hspandher/django-test-addons/docs/index.rst

 Django Web Framework.
 By default, django provides support for relational databases only.
 Since no-sql database systems are being widely used in django community, testing support for them is vital.
-As of now, django test addons provides testing support for Mongodb, Redis, Neo4j, Memcache only.
+As of now, django test addons provides testing support for Mongodb, Redis, Neo4j, Memcache, Django Rest Framework APIs only.
 Support for more databases might be provided in future.

 Installation
 --------------